molikto/molikto.github.io/posts/03-compare-editor.md

 ## Aspects
 * type of editor
 * underlining tech stack
-	* macOS Cocoa text API: provides out of box spell checker, RTL support
+	* macOS Cocoa text API: provides out of box spell checker, RTL support, multiple selection (by Command and Option keys)
-	* web: provides out of box spell checker, RTL support
+	* web: provides out of box spell checker, RTL support, no multiple selection
 	* custom made
 * [RTL script](https://en.wikipedia.org/wiki/Right-to-left) support
+* selection behavior
-* selection behavior: some editor will only allow you to select a whole block level item when you across the block boundary
+    * structural editors might only allow you to select block level items when you across the block boundary
+    * some editor support multiple selections
+    * (not in our scope, but some plain text editor support multiple cursors)
 * copy & paste behavior
+    * for macOS for example, when you copy something, you copy the content to each of all available pasteboard, depending on where you are pasting to, a proper pasteboard is selected to paste from it
 * mouse free editing
 	* text to AST smart conversion
 	* keyboard navigation like Vim: most of the candidates has poor support for this